jordanpotti/jordanpotti.github.io/_pages/meta.md

 Transparency to a fault.
 This applies to leadership, TTP’s, and just about most things in the workplace.

-Have a mission statement.
-Having something to back up why you’re saying no is crucial.
+Have a mission statement and tenets.
+Having something to back up why you’re saying no is crucial.<sup><a href="https://youtu.be/YUwBja45fBQ?t=1852">[1]</a></sup>

 Red Team members must feel empowered to speak up and voice their opinions regardless of rank or position.
 Its part of being a Red Teamer.

+Your Key Performance Indicators should challenge you.

 Get creative.
 You’re not a real APT.
 You can gamify things.
 If you walked all over the blue team, turn it into a learning opportunity for them.
 Instead of cleaning up your own access, give them a spreadsheet with all the details.
 Leave out some of the key items, add some questions and let them investigate your access while its still live.